 Leave it to Mr. Rogers to write an excellent book about death for kids.
-Mr. Rogers explains death in his gentle, loving way.
+In When a Pet Dies, Mr. Rogers explains death in his gentle, loving way.
 He writes about the emotions a child feels at the loss of a pet.
 And he assures them their hurt will ease over time.

 This book is an excellent choice for preschoolers.
 The photos can feel dated, but the message is still timely.

 12. The Heaven of Animals by Nancy Tillman

 Nancy Tillman writes about the heartbreaking loss of a pet.
 She also offers comfort by describing the afterlife waiting for our favorite pets.

 All types of animals are depicted living together in the Heaven of Animals.
 The cover only features a dog and a cat, but many pets grace the pages.